 After reading all three reports, Sephiroth confirmed what was now obvious: that Genesis was the child in Project G, that the “G” in the project stood for “Genesis.”
 He said that the report about him being a regular human was clearly wrong or falsified as Genesis changed later in life, and had changed before now as well, spawning copies somehow naturally as part of the degradation process!
 As they were talking, Hollander suddenly showed up, and apparently hadn’t noticed them as he descended the long staircase?
 Having walked too far into the room to get away, Hollander began to cover for his ass by saying that only he could prevent Genesis’ degradation, suspecting that Zack and Sephiroth were still trying to save Genesis and so wouldn’t attack him if he was Genesis’ only hope!
 Hollander was saved the trouble when Genesis himself arrived on-scene.
 Sephiroth sent Zack after Hollander while Genesis quoted LOVELESS and claimed to want the Gift of the Goddess from the play, whatever that happens to be.
 He then tried to metaphorically place himself and Sephiroth into the roles of two of the three heroes in the play.

 Zack chased after Hollander, which was probably one of the better chase sequences I’ve ever seen in an RPG, or any game in general really.
-You were always cut off from Hollander at just the right time by random encounters or perfectly timed events.
-He hid behind a door to dodge you at one point, and even pauses to catch his breath as you fight random encounters in the rare cases he pauses within your line of sight at all.
+You are always cut off from Hollander at just the right time by random encounters or perfectly timed events.
+He hides behind a door to dodge you at one point, and even pauses to catch his breath as you fight random encounters in the rare cases he pauses within your line of sight at all.
 At the end of the road, we fought a trio of robots we had previously battled in sub-missions – namely, they were recolours of FFVII’s re-design of our old buddy, Warmech (Warmech itself, under its Japanese name “Death Machine,” would show up in Crisis Core’s final dungeon as a regular enemy).
 We ripped them up with Hell Thundaga.

 After the fight with the robots, Angeal appeared and cut us off from Hollander.
 Zack asked what Angeal thought he was doing and Angeal joked: “destruction and world conquest.”
 Okay, I laughed.
 Angeal then suggested “Revenge” and revealed that he also had a wing now, a double white wing on the right side, one larger and one smaller.
 He said this made him a monster and all monsters want destruction and world conquest.
 Zack tried to counter this, even though this forced him to challenge his own perspective.
 He pulled from Cissnei and said that they weren’t the wings of a monster but an angel, but Angeal replied that all angels want is to be human, and he slammed Zack at the base of the ribs.
 Zack refused to fight back, so Angeal used a Quake spell to hit him, destroying the grille underneath his feet and dropping him far and away from the reactor.
 Honestly, Zack should have died, but he was saved by the power of reference – a reference to when the exact same thing happened (or will happen) in FFVII.